A South African singer just became a hit on Chinese reality TV – KION546

 Modiba said she had heard that some on social media have debated whether she is actually South African or Black (“I’m definitely completely South African Black,” she said).

-“Yes, I’m in China singing in Mandarin, and I’m speaking in Mandarin, but that doesn’t mean that I am not proud of who I am,” said Modibe.
+“Yes, I’m in China singing in Mandarin, and I’m speaking in Mandarin, but that doesn’t mean that I am not proud of who I am,” said Modiba.

 “I’m not trying to get away from my African-ness.
 I celebrate and I love that I’m a South African,” she added, teasing she’s working to include parts of her heritage into upcoming performances, whether that’s in costume or a verse or two in Sotho, another language in which she’s fluent.